rzagramonte/flip-fate/README.md

 The development of FlipFate involved a continuous pursuit of efficiency and user experience enhancements.
 While the initial version delivers the core functionality, I have identified potential areas for optimization and future improvements:

-1. Styling Refinement
+1. Styling Refinement:

 Ongoing efforts are directed towards refining the styling of FlipFate to enhance the overall visual appeal and user interface.
 This includes fine-tuning layout details, color schemes, and ensuring a seamless and enjoyable user experience.

-2. Animation Feature
+2. Animation Feature:

 In future iterations, I plan to introduce an animation feature that simulates the coin-flipping process visually.
 This enhancement aims to provide users with a more immersive and dynamic experience, making the coin-flipping interaction more engaging and enjoyable.

-3. Performance Refactoring
+3. Performance Refactoring:

 The codebase will undergo periodic reviews to identify opportunities for performance optimization.
 This may involve refactoring certain components to ensure efficient execution, resulting in a faster and more responsive application.

-4. Asset Caching
+4. Asset Caching:

 Considering the importance of speed and responsiveness, exploring asset caching strategies is on the agenda.
 By implementing effective caching mechanisms, FlipFate can reduce loading times and enhance overall performance, especially for repeated user interactions.